Meet the sargassum belt, a 5,000-mile-long snake of seaweed circling Florida

 Those elevated nutrients then shoot out over the surface of the ocean, acting as a fertilizer for sargassum patches.

-"What we've found in studying these plants over the last four decades is that the ratio [of phosphate to nitrogen] is going up, and that's exactly what's happening to all these major river systems," Lapointe said.
+"What we've found in studying these plants over the last four decades is that the ratio [of nitrogen to phosphorus] is going up, and that's exactly what's happening to all these major river systems," Lapointe said.
 "It's almost like sargassum is a barometer for how global nitrogen levels are changing."

 Cleaning up major rivers from the Mississippi to the Orinoco would be the best step for mitigating excessive sargassum bloom, Lapointe says.